 - CPC = Cost per click

-All good.
-But why would I choose one over the other?
+Good to know, but why would I choose one over the other?

 They both sound great, depending on campaign goals.
 Are there any drawbacks?

 Anyone who clicks is very interested in what your ad has for sale.
-Therefore, you get full transparency on who’s clicking on your ad, and you’re only paying for performance.
-A retargeting partner that charges on a CPC pricing structure will eat the cost of any ad that isn’t clicked on, so the risk is on the retargeter and not the advertiser.
+Therefore, you get full transparency on when someone clicks on your ad, and you’re only paying for that click – which equals performance.
+A tech partner that charges on a CPC pricing structure will eat the cost of any ad that isn’t clicked on, so the risk is on the tech partner, and not the advertiser.

 Where can a CPC pricing model be best applied?

 Either CPM or CPC can be valuable, but if you’re looking for conversions or acquisitions, a CPC pricing model is probably your best bet.
 You pay only when shoppers engage with your campaigns, and, as a result, you maximize your ROI.

 Build Sales with Criteo Customer AcquisitionBETA